Your Agreement With Us

 Beyond The Ordinary cannot accept responsibility or pay any compensation for any loss, delay, cancellation or alteration of travel arrangements caused by circumstances that amount to ‘Force Majeure’.
-This may include war or threat of war, outbreak or threat of disease, denial of border entry for any undocumented reasons, industrial disputes, fire, extreme and adverse weather conditions, natural disaster, riots/civil strife, terrorist activity, decisions relating to foreign nationals made by the elected or de facto leaders of such areas; and such other circumstances beyond our reasonable control.
+This may include war or threat of war, outbreak or threat of disease (including Coronavirus), denial of border entry for any undocumented reasons, industrial disputes, fire, extreme and adverse weather conditions, natural disaster, riots/civil strife, terrorist activity, decisions relating to foreign nationals made by the elected or de facto leaders of such areas; and such other circumstances beyond our reasonable control.

 In such circumstances Beyond The Ordinary will do everything possible to provide alternative necessary travel arrangements to ensure the safe passage for our clients.
 Any costs incurred are in addition to the original cost of the existing holiday and it may be required for them to be paid in advance.

 If You Have A Complaint